Honors Students

 Honors Curriculum

-• Honors Seminar – HON 100 (1 point): This one-credit-hour, discussion-heavy course will prepare you for your honors journey by teaching you how to analyze hard issues, voice your opinion respectfully, and think of yourself as a scholar.
-We recommend that you take the Honors Seminar the first full semester after you join the Honors Program.
+• Required: Honors Seminar – HON 100 (1 point): This one-credit-hour, discussion-heavy course will prepare you for your honors journey by teaching you how to analyze hard issues, voice your opinion respectfully, and think of yourself as a scholar.
+Students should take the Honors Seminar the first full semester after you join the Honors Program.

 • Honors Contracts (2 points each): These one-credit hour extensions of regular JCCC classes allow you to further explore a subject in depth.
 Scholars in career programs (for example, nursing) may need to rely primarily on Honors Contracts; however, Honors Contracts are generally not encouraged.

 • Exploratory Experiences (2 points each): The Exploratory Experience is designed to allow you to search, discover, and learn more about yourself, society, and your chosen career path outside of the classroom.
-You have an opportunity to engage in the community – acquiring valuable skills, experience, and knowledge while earning points toward honors completion.
+You have an opportunity to engage in the community through experiences like internships, public service, study abroad, and more.
 All Exploratory Experiences are counted only after you have submitted a reflection.

-• Public Presentations (2 points each): These presentations give you the opportunity to exercise your public speaking skills and share research findings with others.
+• Public Presentations (2 points each): These presentations give you the opportunity to exercise your public speaking skills and share research findings with others through conferences/symposium such as the Honors Symposium, JCCC STEM Symposium, and more.
 Scholars often present on a project written for an honors course or contract.